nodejs/node/doc/api/tls.md

 * `'TLS_AES_128_CCM_SHA256'`
 * `'TLS_AES_128_CCM_8_SHA256'`

-The first 3 are enabled by default.
-The last 2 `CCM`-based suites are supported by TLSv1.3 because they may be more performant on constrained systems, but they are not enabled by default since they offer less security.
+The first three are enabled by default.
+The two `CCM`-based suites are supported by TLSv1.3 because they may be more performant on constrained systems, but they are not enabled by default since they offer less security.